 Clara H. Epsy Hazelrigg was a teacher, author, and evangelist who made an impact in early-day Kansas.

-In 1895 she published a History of Kansas, which shows evidence of considerable research and literary ability.
+In 1895, she published a History of Kansas, which demonstrates considerable research and literary ability.
 This is her best-known literary work.
-Later, the family moved to Topeka, but their vacations are spent upon Mr. Hazelrigg’s ranch in New Mexico.
+Later, the family moved to Topeka, but they spent their vacations on Mr. Hazelrigg’s ranch in New Mexico.
 In addition to her teaching, she also devoted much time to church work and won a wide reputation as an evangelist.

 Also See: